What the CLTV:CAC Ratio Reveals

 Understanding Customer Lifetime Value

-The CLTV is the Net Present Value (NPV) of total profits expected from a given customer, or customer cohort, during their relationship with the company.
+The CLTV is the Net Present Value (NPV) of the total profits expected from a given customer, or customer cohort, during their relationship with the company.

 To use the NPV, one would adopt an agreed-upon yearly discount rate and apply it based on the expected average number of years.
 A 5% annual discount rate would mean discounting future profits by roughly 5% per year (e.g., multiplying by about 0.95 for each year).